samjulien/blog/_posts/2018-08-31-developing-real-time-web-applications-with-server-sent-events.markdown

 ## Handling Connection Recovery on Server-Sent Events

-So far, we built real-time application based on Server-Sent Events that is quite complete.
+So far, we built a real-time application based on Server-Sent Events that is quite complete.
 We are able to get different types of events pushed by the server and to control the end of the event stream.
 But, what happens if the client loses some event due to network issues?
 Of course, it depends on the specific application.
 In some situations, we may ignore the loss of some event, in some others we can't.

 Let's consider, for example, the event stream we implemented.
 If a network issue happens and the client loses the `flightStateUpdate` event that puts the flight into the landing state, it could not be a big problem.
-User would just miss the landing phase on the timetable but, when the connection gets restored, the timetable would provide the correct information with the subsequent states.
+The user would just miss the landing phase on the timetable but, when the connection gets restored, the timetable would provide the correct information with the subsequent states.

 However, if the network issue happens immediately after the flight enters in the landing state and the connection is restored after the `flightRemoval` event, we have an issue: the flight will remain in the landing state forever and we need to handle this awkward situation.